Omaha, Nebraska: Transportation

-Omaha's central role in the history of transportation across America earned it the nickname "Gate City of the West."
+Omaha's central role in the history of transportation across America earned it the nickname "Gate City of the West".
 Despite President Lincoln's decree that Council Bluffs, Iowa, be the starting point for the Union Pacific Railroad, construction began from Omaha on the eastern portion of the first transcontinental railroad.
 By the middle of the 20th century, nearly every major railroad served Omaha.

 Today, the Omaha Rail and Commerce Historic District celebrates this connection, along with the listing of the Burlington Train Station and the Union Station on the National Register of Historic Places.
 First housed in the former Herndon House, the Union Pacific Railroad's corporate headquarters have been in Omaha since the company began.
 Their new headquarters, the Union Pacific Center, opened in Downtown Omaha in 2004.

-Amtrak, the national passenger rail system, provides service through Omaha.
-The Greyhound Lines terminal is at 1601 Jackson St. in downtown Omaha.
-The terminal also provides service to Jefferson Lines, Burlington Trailways, and Express Arrow.
-Megabus has a stop at Crossroads Mall – N 72nd St. between Dodge St. and Cass St. – and provides service to Des Moines, Iowa City, and Chicago.
+Amtrak, the national passenger rail system, provides service through Omaha, with the California Zephyr serving Omaha station once daily in each direction.
+The intercity bus terminal is at 1601 Jackson St. in downtown Omaha.
+The terminal also service to Jefferson Lines, Burlington Trailways, and Express Arrow.
 Metro Transit, previously known as Metro Area Transit, is the local bus system.

 Omaha's position as a transportation center was finalized with the 1872 opening of the Union Pacific Missouri River Bridge that linked the transcontinental railroad to the railroads terminating in Council Bluffs.
 In 1888, the first road bridge, the Douglas Street Bridge, opened.
 In the 1890s, the Illinois Central drawbridge opened as the largest bridge of its type in the world.
 Omaha's Missouri River road bridges are now entering their second generation, including the Works Progress Administration-financed South Omaha Bridge, now called Veteran's Memorial Bridge, which was added to the National Register of Historic Places.
 In 2006, Omaha and Council Bluffs announced joint plans to build the Missouri River Pedestrian Bridge, which opened in 2008.